 Drug Interaction Studies

 Dogs receiving oral sumatriptan developed corneal opacities and defects in the corneal epithelium.
-Corneal opacities were seen at the lowest dosage tested, 2 mg/kg/day, and were present after 1 month of treatment.
+Corneal opacities were seen at the lowest dose tested, 2 mg/kg/day, and were present after 1 month of treatment.
 Defects in the corneal epithelium were noted in a 60-week study.
-Earlier examinations for these toxicities were not conducted and no-effect doses were not established; however, the relative exposure at the lowest dose tested was approximately 5 times the human exposure after a 100-mg oral dose or 3 times the human exposure after a 6-mg subcutaneous dose.
+Earlier examinations for these toxicities were not conducted and no-effect doses were not established; however, the relative plasma exposure at the lowest dose tested was approximately 3 times the human exposure after a 6-mg subcutaneous dose.

-Table 2: Proportion of Subjects With Migraine Relief and
+Table 2: Proportion of Patients with Migraine Relief

 |at 10 Minutes||at 30 Minutes||at 1 Hour||at 2 Hours|